Skip to main content

 The Records

 It's been a few days of albums from 1980.
 Well, since I'm here I may as well enjoy myself.
 The Records followed up their 1979 debut, the one that had "Teenarama" and the stellar "Starry Eyes" with Crashes.
-This is the one where a young Jude Cole who had just left Moon Martin, joined up with The Records to replace lead guitarist and vocalist Huw Gower.
+This is the one where a young Jude Cole, who had just left Moon Martin, joined up with The Records to replace lead guitarist and vocalist Huw Gower.

-This was really the golden age of that first wave of power pop that came in parallel to the chaos of punk.
-It siphoned off the energy and rebelliousness but wrapped everything in starry (don't roll your eyes, I worked hard to work that in, and it's not even on this album) pop goodness that payed homage to it's rock roots but was it's own sound.
+This was really the golden age of that first wave of power pop that ran in parallel to the chaos of punk.
+It siphoned off the energy and rebelliousness but wrapped everything in starry pop goodness that payed homage to it's rock roots but was carving out it's own sound.(don't roll your eyes, I worked hard to work "starry" in, and it's not even on this album).

 concert promo